ejmr/LNVL/docs/Howto.md

 ### Backgrounds ###

-By default a scene has a black background.
-There are two ways you can change this.
+By default a scene has a black background with a white background for the dialog container.
+But you can change these.

-The first way is to set the `backgroundColor` property of the scene.
+To change the dialog box color you can to set the `boxBackgroundColor` property of the scene.
 You must assign the property a list of three or four numbers, representing the red, green, blue, and (optional) alpha channels, respectively.
 But to make this easier LNVL provides a `Color` module that has pre-defined names for colors.
 For example, after creating a scene and its dialog you can change its background color like so:

     START = LNVL.Scene:new{
-        backgroundColor = LNVL.Color.NavyBlue,
+        boxBackgroundColor = LNVL.Color.NavyBlue,
         "Thus begins our tale...",
     }